lj020326/ansible-datacenter/docs/ansible-multiple-yaml-inventories/example4/README.md

 ## Conclusion/Next Steps

-From this test, we conclude that using the INI method to matching role-based group setting to an existing YAML-based inventory works as expected.
+From this test, we conclude that using the INI method to match role-based group settings to an existing YAML-based inventory works as expected.

 The only 2 downsides with the approach are